Delhi City Day Tour

 Enntrance Fees: INR 20 Per Person

-Red Fort is a UNESCO world heritage site located in Delhi, built by Mughal emperor Shahjahan, who also built the Taj Mahal in Agra.
-After shifting his capital from Agra to Delhi, he laid the foundation of Red Fort in 1638 and completed in nine years.
-He formed the Shahjahanabad as a new capital city after his arrival in Delhi in 1638, the seventh city of Delhi, which is Old Delhi now days.
-It was the residence of Mughal emperor until 1857.
-The Red Fort got its name from the enclosing walls of red sandstone.
-It was designed under the supervision of an architect Ustad Ahmed Lahori, who also constructed Taj Mahal.
+The Red Fort is a UNESCO world heritage site located in Delhi, India, built by Mughal emperor Shahjahan, who also constructed the Taj Mahal in Agra.
+Shahjahan laid the foundation for Red Fort in 1638 after he shifted his capital from Agra to Delhi.
+It took nine years to complete the construction of the fort.
+The Shahjahanabad was formed as a new capital city after his arrival in Delhi in 1638, which is presently known as Old Delhi.
+The Red Fort was the residence of Mughal emperors until 1857.
+The walls of the fort are made of red sandstone and were designed under the supervision of the architect Ustad Ahmed Lahori, who also constructed the Taj Mahal.

-The walls, gates and other exteriors built out of red sandstone but white marble has been used in the palaces.
-Red fort is located at the northern end of Delhi on the right bank of river Yamuna and south of Salimgarh.
-Its important gates are the Mori, Lahori, Ajmeri, Turkman, Kahsmiri and Delhi gates.
+The walls, gates, and other exteriors of the Red Fort are built of red sandstone, while white marble has been used in the palaces.
+It is located at the northern end of Delhi on the right bank of the river Yamuna, south of Salimgarh.
+The important gates of the fort are the Mori, Lahori, Ajmeri, Turkman, Kahsmiri, and Delhi gates.

-It houses various worth seeing attractions in side the citadel such as Diwan-i-Aam (Hall of Public Audience), behind there is painted palace Called Rang Mahal, named after its coloured interior consisting the main hall with an arched front.
+The Red Fort houses various attractions inside the citadel such as Diwan-i-Aam (Hall of Public Audience).
+Behind it is the painted palace called Rang Mahal, named after its colored interior consisting of the main hall with an arched front.
 There is also a water channel called Nahr-i-Bihisht (Stream of Paradise).
-The Diwan-i-Khas (Hall of Private Audience) is a beautifully ornamented pillared hall along with Tasbih Khana (Chanber for counting beads for private prayers behind which is the Khwabgah.
-One more significant addition to ths fort is The Hammam (Bath) comprising three apartments divided by corridors built of marble and inlaid with coloured stones.
-Later addition was the Moti Masjid (Pearl Mosque) commissioned by Aurangzeb.
+The Diwan-i-Khas (Hall of Private Audience) is a beautifully ornamented pillared hall along with the Tasbih Khana (Chamber for counting beads for private prayers).
+Behind it is the Khwabgah.
+One more significant addition to the fort is The Hammam (Bath) comprising three apartments divided by corridors built of marble and inlaid with colored stones.
+The Moti Masjid (Pearl Mosque) commissioned by Aurangzeb was later added to the fort.

 Timings: All days of the week except Monday (07:00 AM to 05:30 PM)